 A commitment to excellence and innovation starts with CSU President, Dr. Cynthia Jackson-Hammond.
 “I love that she gets down to the nitty-gritty,” Slomba explains, noting that the university president will sometimes call her up to get further clarification on financial aid initiatives.
 “She’s very hand’s-on and is really engaged.”

 The first female president at CSU, Jackson-Hammond was named the 2016 female president of the year among all Historically Black Colleges and Universities by HBCU Digest.
 Under her leadership, the university has received $2 million in funding from the U.S. Department of Agriculture to attract agriculture/engineering students.
 She also has developed new degree programs and enacted an energy-conservation program that saves the school $1 million annually.
 In addition, CSU has opened a new $33 million University Student Center that features a 500-seat dining hall, computer labs, ballrooms, and more.

 CSU is different from other institutions at which Slomba has worked.
 “Here, everyone understands that we’re teaching more.
 We’re teaching our students about life in ways that are different from other institutions.
 We teach life skills; things to survive and to be successful,” she says.

 “A lot of the employees here take a special interest in our students.
 We give them a lot of ourselves.”
 Slomba adds she is committed to providing CSU students the tools they need to make informed choices for financial aid, higher education and, in turn, life.

-Watch for the next installment of this series where Slomba shares her thoughts on efforts that CSU and HBCU’s are taking to improve accessibility to higher education.
+Watch for the next installment of this series in which Slomba shares her thoughts on efforts that CSU and HBCUs are taking to improve accessibility to higher education.
 That’s the ‘A’ in the ABCs of student finance.